Digital advancements have done wonders for democracy, but they’re not without their issues too.

 Short of making sweeping structural changes to the way society operates, the issue of representation will always be present within pretty much any democratic function (voting and other in-person processes aren’t exempt from these issues).

-Another thing to consider is that not all engagements apply to all voices equally: a consultation on new therapies for prostate cancer isn’t going to attract a great deal of responses from young female patients.
+A consultation on new therapies for prostate cancer isn’t going to attract a great deal of responses from young female patients, for example.

 That is not to say, however, that there aren’t things that organisations can do – and are doing – to address the digital and demographic divide.

-One thing that critics often forget (or ignore) is that digital engagement doesn’t exist in a vacuum: filling in an online survey usually isn’t the only method of participation.
-Organisations can provide paper copies, alternative formats (such as sign language) for those with accessibility considerations, and host in-person/Zoom events for residents to attend.
+One thing that critics often forget (or ignore) is that digital engagement doesn’t exist in a vacuum: filling in an online survey usually isn’t the only method of citizen participation.

 Example: